antoniomaria/antoniomaria.github.io/docs/index.rst

 Bites of knowledge!
 ============================================

 Hello there, my name is Antonio Sanchez Berrocal and I am a software developer located in Finland.
-I do coding for a living, and learn on the way.
+I code for a living, and learn on the way.
 I am writing this for myself and for those who might find this site interesting.
 Noticed that sphinx-template this site uses mentioned on the bottom "copyright", don’t take it seriously, too lazy to figure out to remove it :)